peachy-codes/videoless-essay/readme.md

-Videoless Essay
+# Videoless Essay

 Video essays are too long.
 We want to read them instead.

-This project converts YouTube video essays into readable text by downloading the audio, transcribing it, and segmenting the result into structured paragraphs.

-⸻

-Methodology
+This is an early version of this script.

+## Overview

+This project:

-	1. Download audio from a YouTube URL
+- Uses `yt-dlp` to download audio from a YouTube video.
+- Uses `whisper` (small model) to transcribe the audio.
+- Uses `sentence-transformers` to segment the transcript into suspected paragraphs for easier reading.

+## Methodology

+1. Rip the YouTube audio.
-	2. Save it as an .mp3 file in data/audio/
+2. Save the `.mp3` file to `data/audio/`.
-	3. Transcribe the audio into text with whisper
+3. Transcribe it with `whisper`.
-	4. Segment the text into suspected paragraphs using embeddings
+4. Use embeddings to segment the transcript into readable sections.

-⸻

-Setup
+## Setup

 Create and activate a virtual environment:

-python3 -m venv videoless-essay cd videoless-essay source bin/activate
+    python3 -m venv videoless-essay
+    cd videoless-essay
+    source bin/activate

 Install dependencies:

     pip install -r requirements.txt

-⸻

-Usage
+## Usage

-From the root directory of the repository:
+From the root directory:

     export PYTHONPATH=src
     python3 -m videoless_essay.main --url FULL_YOUTUBE_URL

 This will:

-	•	Download the video’s audio
+- Download the video’s audio.
-	•	Save the transcription
+- Save the transcription.
-	•	Generate a text version of the video essay in data/text/
+- Generate a text version of the essay in `data/text/`.

-⸻

-Future Work
+## Future Work

-	•	Add screencaps from the video in appropriate sections
+- Add screencaps from videos in appropriate sections.
-	•	Make the essay more nicely formatted
-	•	Possible browser UI

-⸻